INL/BlackLab/site/docs/guide/how-to-configure-indexing.md

 ### Indexing parallel corpora

 ::: tip Supported from v4.0
-Indexing and searching parallel corpoora will be supported from BlackLab 4.0 (and current development snapshots).
+Indexing and searching parallel corpora will be supported from BlackLab 4.0 (and current development snapshots).
 :::

 TODO: how to index parallel corpus